-() TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE S SECURITIES EXCHANGE E ACT OF 1934 For the e transition period from to Commission file numbe r: 1-10026 (Ex ALBANY INTERNATION cact name of registrant as spe Delaware 14-0462060 (State or other jurisdiction of incorporation or organization) (IRS E mployer Identification No 1.)
-216 Airport Drive, Rochester, New Har npshire 03867 (Address of principal executive office ces) (Zip Code) Registrant's telephone number, including area co de 518-445-2200 Indicate by check mark whether the registrant (1) of 1934 during the preceding 12 months (or for subject to such filing requirements for the past 90 uch shorter period that the reg Indicate by check mark whether the registrant ha File required to be submitted and posted pursuar for such shorter period that the registrant was rec nt to Rule 405 of Regulation S T (§232.405 of this chapt Indicate by check mark whether the registrant is a company. ત્ર large accelerated filer, an ac celerated filer, a non-acce elerated filer, or a smaller reporting Large accelerated filer $[\ \ \ \]$ Non-accelerated filer $[\ \]$ rated filer r reporting company [] Indicate by check mark whether the registrant is a a shell company (as defined in n Rule 12b-2 of the Excha ange Act).
-Yes [] No [√] The registrant had 28.8 million shares of Class A 23, 2015.
-Common Stock and 3.2 million n shares of Class B Com mon Stock outstanding a s of October 1
+() TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 1-10026

+ALBANY INTERNATIONAL CORP.

+(Exact name of registrant as specified in its charter)

+Delaware 14-0462060 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 216 Airport Drive, Rochester, New Hampshire 03867

+(Zip Code)

+Registrant's telephone number, including area code 518-445-2200

+(Address of principal executive offices)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes [$\sqrt{1}$ No []

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [$\sqrt{}$] No [$\sqrt{}$]

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

+Large accelerated filer Non-accelerated filer [√] []

+Accelerated filer Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [$\sqrt{$]

+The registrant had 28.8 million shares of Class A Common Stock and 3.2 million shares of Class B Common Stock outstanding as of April 20, 2016.